-More and more business owners turn to payroll providers like ADP to avoid the hassle of handling payroll themselves.
+If you’re considering outsourcing your company’s payroll, you’ve likely wondered what the average cost for a payroll company is in 2017, how these services work, and whether or not outsourcing payroll can save your company money.
+Today, more and more business owners turn to payroll providers like ADP to avoid the hassle of handling payroll themselves.
 Payroll service providers can help mitigate problems that arise once you factor in local taxes, overtime hours, and other variables.
-Even though these companies provide a valuable service, one should understand the true cost of payroll outsourcing.
+Even though these companies provide a valuable service, one should understand the true cost of payroll outsourcing in 2017.

-Many different costs go into outsourcing your company’s payroll.
+Many different costs are associated with outsourcing your company’s payroll.
 From one-time fees, tax-preparation fees, and the monthly cost of the service itself, the total amount that you pay per month can vary widely depending upon the service you choose.
-Many payroll service companies have several tiers of service, ranging from the most basic (simply calculating and depositing employees’ checks) to the most advanced (offering prepaid cards, managing state unemployment insurance and wage garnishments).
+Many payroll service companies offer several tiers of service, ranging from the most basic (simply calculating and depositing employees’ checks) to the most sophisticated (offering prepaid cards, managing state unemployment insurance and wage garnishments).
 However, across all payroll companies, several common costs exist, including the following:

-Outsourced payroll companies typically charge a basic package fee that can range in cost from $25 to $200 per month.
-The basic payroll outsourcing cost takes into consideration your company’s state of residence, the complexity of payroll tax, pay period frequency, and the number of employees.
-For example, a company of 25-35 employees that uses well-known payroll processing companies like ADP can pay up to $1,500 a month for basic services.
-In many cases, larger companies will receive discounted package fees, bringing the cost down for large employers.
+For example, a company of 25-35 employees that uses well-known payroll processing companies like ADP pay up to $1,500 a month for basic services.
+In many cases, larger companies will receive discounted package fees, bringing the per capita payroll cost down for large employers.
 For small businesses—like many field service companies—this cost can make a bigger difference.

 Frequency of Pay Periods